-Feline immunodeficiency virus dendritic cell infection and transfer
+Feline immunodeficiency virus dendritic cell infection and transfer (PDF)

 Sprague,Wendy S.; Robbiani,Melissa; Avery,Paul R.; O'Halloran,Kevin P.; Hoover,Edward A.